-The timetable appears to be acceptable for the start/completion of the two outstanding Phase 2A and 2C projects, although this again is dependent on any refusal of funds or delays in decision making.
+The timetable appears to be acceptable for the start/completion of the two outstanding Phase 2A and 2C projects, although this is dependent on the MCA's funding decision.

 The procurement strategy is clear and follows the project phases.
 Contractors have been procured through appropriate frameworks/portals for both pre-construction and construction activity.
 The pre-construction and construction of Phase 2B are both complete and all procurement processes were managed by RMBC's Corporate Procurement Team.
 It is worth noting the consultant and contractor suppliers have had to work collaboratively due the complex engineering challenges of the project during the pre-construction stages of both Phases 2A and 2C.